lee-lindley/github_blog/_posts/2022-10-09-antijoins_with_or.md

 ---
 layout: post
 title: Tuning Query with OR Conditions in a NOT EXISTS
 exerpt: "When tuning a query you sometimes run into uncommon problems that do not respond to the bag of tricks you brought to the game like hints and small rewrites.
-We know that **OR** conditions can't be hash joined and have seen the optimizer join twice with a *CONCATENATION*.
-It doesn't do that for *anti-joins*, so you may have to do something counter intuitive."
+We know that 'OR' conditions can't be hash joined and have seen the optimizer join twice with a 'CONCATENATION'.
+It doesn't do that for 'anti-joins', so you may have to do something counter intuitive."
 date: 2022-10-09 11:00:00 +0500
 categories: [oracle, sql]
 tags: [oracle, sql, antijoin]